bagohart/vim-insert-append-single-character/README.md

 Note that this plugin uses insert mode under the hood, so `<C-a>` in insert mode inserts what you have entered using any of the `<Plug>` mappings above.

+All normal-mode mappings are dot-repeatable, without dependency on [vim-repeat](https://github.com/tpope/vim-repeat).

 ## Mappings for predefined characters
 You could use the existing plugs to build more specific mappings on top of them.
 For example, this mapping would let you append a `;` at the end of the line without moving the cursor: